Kartoffelklösse: Preparation and serving

 Leftover dumplings are sometimes sliced and fried in butter or bacon fat.

 Many home cooks use packaged instant dumplings.

 Similar dishes

 Other similar dishes are Thuringian dumplings (made from a mixture of raw and boiled potatoes) and Vogtland dumplings (made from a mixture of raw potatoes and semolina pudding).

 Potato dumplings mixed with flour are also known in Scandinavian cuisine.
 Names include raspeball, kumle, kompe, palt or kroppkakor, pitepalt, and öländska kroppkakor.

-The Italian dish gnocchi is another version of a potato-based dumpling.
+The Italian dish gnocchi and the Polish kopytka and pyzy are other versions of a potato-based dumpling.